-The DSL (and any deputies) should undergo training to provide them with the knowledge and skills required to carry out their role, including inter-agency working.
+The DSL (and any deputies)must undergo training to provide them with the knowledge and skills required to carry out their role, including inter-agency working.
 This training must be updated at least every two years.
-Where available, DSLs and DDSLs should access this training via their Local Authority in order to make local links.
-Where this is not available, the DSL/DDSL will liaise with the RSL to identify alternative training.
+Where available, DSLs and DDSLs should access this training via their Local Authority in order to make local links and understand local processes.
+Where this is not available, the DSL/DDSL will liaise with the RSL to identify alternative suitable training to the same level ; this may be offline/online training.

-The DSL and Prevent Lead should undertake additional Prevent awareness training to the government Prevent training that all school staff undertake where locally available e.g. WRAP.
+The DSL and Prevent Lead must undertake the government Prevent awareness training sessions.
+This is in addition to the Prevent Awareness training that all school staff undertake every 3 years.

 The DSL must undertake Online Safety training on an annual and ongoing basis.
+This will likely be the same training offered to all child-facing staff created centrally, but also comprise any additional training that they identify.

-The DSL must undertake Safer Recruitment training every 2 years.
+The DSL must undertake Safer Recruitment training every 2 years (see safer Recruitment Policy).

-In addition to the formal training set out above, the DSLs knowledge and skills should be refreshed via informal updates (this might be via e-bulletins, meeting other DSLs, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role so they:
+In addition to the formal training set out above, the DSLs knowledge and skills should be refreshed via informal updates (this might be via e-bulletins, meeting other DSLs off/online, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role so they: